Projects

 Project description

-In Australia, up to 75%* of individuals will go through a traumatic event, significantly impacting their mental, emotional, social, and physical well-being.
-This project, led by Royal Brisbane and Women's Hospital (RBWH) Physiotherapist Miriam Dillon, will address the needs of those who have experienced trauma by offering physiotherapy care tailored to their unique challenges.
+In Australia, up to 75% of individuals will go through a traumatic event, significantly impacting their mental, emotional, social, and physical well-being.
+This project, led by Royal Brisbane and Women's Hospital (RBWH) Physiotherapist and researcher Sam Bunzli, addressed the needs of those who have experienced trauma by developing a specialised trauma informed framework for physiotherapy care.